 In the Bible it is written, “All Scripture is given by inspiration of God and is profitable for doctrine, for reproof, for correction, for instruction in righteousness, that the man of God may be perfect, throughly furnished unto all good works.”
 (2Ti 3:16) This text in the Word of God reveals to us something of the nature of Scripture and why God gave it the nature that He did.

-First, we find that certain writings available to us – we call them Scripture – are possessed of a certain property or characteristic: they are… “given by inspiration,” given by an inbreathing of God, as it were.
-The breath of God is in these writings as if He breathed them out — or spoke them out – Himself… with His own mouth and breath.
-The idea is conveyed that these writings are of such a nature as to faithfully and perfectly convey the truths of God, and to promote no error of any kind.
+First, we find that certain articles available to us – we call them Scripture – are possessed of a certain property or characteristic: they are … “given by inspiration,” given by an inbreathing of God, as it were.
+The breath of God is in these articles as if He breathed them out — or spoke them out – Himself, with His own mouth and breath.
+The idea is conveyed that these articles are such that they faithfully and perfectly convey the truths of God and promote no error of any kind.

-Stating that the Scripture is “given by inspiration” is much more than saying that these writings contain truths which the Holy Spirit may often use to instruct and encourage the servant of God… a conclusion one might naturally draw concerning writings with which the eternal God has been intimately involved.
+Stating that the Scripture is “given by inspiration” is much more than saying these articles contain truths which the Holy Spirit may often use to instruct and encourage the servant of God, a conclusion one might naturally draw concerning articles with which the eternal God has been intimately involved.

 Saying the Scripture, “is given by inspiration of God,” is saying that the words themselves have been specifically selected by God and placed in their particular sequence in a way that perfectly expresses in a written language what God wants to communicate to us.
 What properly distinguishes this special writing of Scripture is that it is God’s own writing through men, and it has the special quality that the words themselves occur in a perfect fashion to communicate what God desires to reveal to us.
 That is why we call this unique text, “the Word of God.”

-To stop short of this type of perfection in the Word of God leaves all men with the continual option to question the wording of the text, assuming that some other message was intended than what is plain… especially when the message is perceived to be inconvenient or potentially troublesome to the reader.
+To stop short of this type of perfection in the Word of God leaves all men with the continual option to question the wording of the text, assuming that some other message was intended than what is plain, especially when the message is perceived to be inconvenient or potentially troublesome.
 Once the words themselves have been called into question, so has the clarity and content of the message.

 Few earnest folks claiming to be Bible believing Christians will balk at this concept of inspiration, so long as it is confined to the original documents.
 It is commonly accepted in fundamental circles that the autographs of Scripture, the very material upon which the very first instance of any text of Scripture was penned, contained a perfect, inspired text.
 It is commonly understood among sincere students of the Bible that God selected the very words themselves, and that the sequence in which these words were placed perfectly expressed God’s message to Mankind.

 Most systematic theologies pursuing the inerrant nature of the Scripture do so very well and this wheel need not be reinvented here.
-However, few have carefully considered what the effect of inspiration should be; few have considered what God’s purpose is in providing the quality of inspiration in the Scriptures.
-I know of no one who has fully linked this concept to a book that they can hold in their hand.
-That is my purpose here.
+However, evidently, few have carefully considered what God’s purpose in inspiring Scripture is, and that this implies about the particular nature and qualities of the inspired text.
+Why, to what end, did God inspire scripture and how does this quality of inspiration achieve God’s purpose?
+And can we, indeed should we, expect to be able to apply this concept to a book we can hold in our hand?
+This is my present purpose.

 One need not search very far, actually.
 The text above itself states that the Word of God, the Scripture, has its inspired quality for a reason.
 The reason is, “that the man of God may be perfect, throughly furnished unto all good works.”
 (2Ti 3:16-17) In order for the biblical text to have this affect in the lives of men of God, that they might be properly furnished to serve Him, God inspired the text of His Word.
 He gave the Scripture this property of inspiration in order to achieve this result in the lives of His servants.